Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 # Introduction

-XAP MemoryXtend for Flash/SSD delivers built-in, high-speed persistence that leverages local or attached SSD devices and all-flash-arrays (AFA).
+XAP MemoryXtend for SSD delivers built-in, high-speed persistence that leverages local or attached SSD devices, all-flash-arrays (AFA), or any other disk.
 It delivers low latency write and read performance, as well as fast data recovery.
-XAP MemoryXtend for Flash/SSD is based on {{%exurl "RocksDB""http://rocksdb.org/"%}}, which is a persistent key/value store optimized for fast storage environments.
+XAP MemoryXtend for SSD is based on {{%exurl "RocksDB""http://rocksdb.org/"%}}, which is a persistent key/value store optimized for fast storage environments.

 # Architecture and Components

-When configured for Flash/SSD, the MemoryXtend architecture tiers the storage of each Space partition instance across two components: a Space partition instance (managed JVM heap) and an embedded key/value store (the blobstore) as shown in the diagram below.
+When configured for SSD, the MemoryXtend architecture tiers the storage of each Space partition instance across two components: a Space partition instance (managed JVM heap) and an embedded key/value store (the blobstore) as shown in the diagram below.

 {{%align center%}}
 ![image](/attachment_files/blobstore/memoryxtend-rocksdb-architecture.png)